mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 Fourth: **a mock show**.
 A mock show, dew drops, a bubble – those three are humanistic experience every one can have.

 > 4\.
-Furthermore, the appearance of this world is like a **mock show**, a magical illusion.
+Furthermore, the appearance of this world is like a mock show, a magical illusion.
 Like a magical show it deceives, deludes, and defrauds us, is false when compared with ultimate reality.

 Because by ignorance we can see the world, but the world is already something different from the real picture of the world, because it is something appearing on the surface.
 I told you before, the basic nature of existence is nothing but dynamic action.
 Just like [rapidly spinning a string with a coin tied to the end].
 The basic nature of existence is constantly moving.The motion always leaves it’s own form, [in this case] that is the circle formed by the coin.
 Do you understand?
 So always you can see the form of the circle, but this is nothing but form, provisional being.
 When the movement stops, it disappears.
 This is the world we understand.
 That’s why when you decide something, next moment you aren’t satisfied – because it is nothing but the form of a circle created by the coin.
 But this form is not different from the movement itself.
 That’s why all we have to do is to understand the movement itself, *through* this form.